Broken Key in the Lock: What to Do?

 A key that breaks is often a key at the end of its life.
 If you were using a copy of a copy (increasingly imprecise), have a new key cut from an original, or consider a new cylinder if yours sticks.
 A cylinder that "catches" is a signal: better deal with it before a key snaps at the worst moment.

 Broken key and a blocked door right now?
 Don't force anything more.
-Call 0495 205 400: we work 24/7 across Brussels and Brabant to extract the fragment and restore your lock, without damage when possible.
+Call 0495 205 400: we work 24/7 across Brussels and Brabant to extract the fragment and restore your lock, with non-destructive methods when the mechanism allows when possible.

 Need a locksmith now?

-We arrive in 30 minutes in Brussels and surroundings
+We arrive subject to availability confirmed by phone in Brussels and surroundings